 Are you following up with your contacts?
 Retention emails remind your contacts of the impact they have already had, rather than be a new ask.
 When did they give?
 How much?
 Did they attend an event or volunteer?
 Use data to share how their contribution has affected your organization and the communities you serve.

 Let your supporters know what fundraising campaigns you have coming up and how they can get involved.
 Creating specific campaigns that target supporters whose interests align with yours is a great way to maximize contributions.

 10. Feature fascinating facts

 People often scan text rather than read in detail.
 Include bulleted lists, infographics, or statistics every so often to keep readers interested.
-You can pull data from industry sources or your own internal metrics, and use an infographic template to quickly visualize the data and attract more readers.
+You can pull data from industry sources or your own internal metrics, and use a free infographic template to quickly visualize the data and attract more readers.

 5 Key Components of a Nonprofit Email